0nix/ggj21/twine/scriptstuff.md

 You observe Nadine Leitzka, washing dishes in the kitchen.
 She hums a tune you can't quite make through the microphone and the noise of the rushing water.

-You observe Leitzka opening the fridge to produce two baked hams and proceeds to cut slices from them, preparing food. <- Of note, these baked hams have been on short supply in stores due to production goals changing from hams to sausages, which means that this foodstuff may not have been bought from local industry.
-This would mean they got it at an Intershop selling Western goods, but the price of each foodstuff does not quite match the amount of money paid to Hassel.
+She opens the fridge to produce two baked hams and proceeds to cut slices from them, preparing food.
+Leitzka then turns on the radio and start drinking coffee, Cuban. <- Of note, these baked hams have been on short supply in stores due to production goals changing from hams to sausages.
+This foodstuff may not have been bought from local industry.
+This would mean they got it at an Intershop selling Western goods, but the price of each ham does not seem reasonable for the salaries reportedly paid to Hassel.
 Leitzka is currently not gainfully employed either.
 So the origin of these two portions of ham is not explained by the current circumstances.

-You observe Leitzka turn on the radio and start drinking coffee, Cuban.

-You observe Leitzka leave the kitchen and go into the hallway where there are no cameras to continue surveillance, analysis of the noises from audio match normal bathroom bodily activities.
+She finishes her coffee, and she leaves the kitchen and go into the hallway where there are no cameras to continue surveillance, analysis of the noises from audio match normal bathroom bodily activities.
 Audio analysis is difficult due to the sound of the radio drowning out the unseen activity.

-You observe Leitzka continues to be away from camera view, presumably having left the bathroom and stay in one of the two bedrooms of the residence.
+She continues to be away from camera view, presumably having left the bathroom and stay in one of the two bedrooms of the residence.
 Audio analysis is inconclusive as to what she is doing, again, due to the sound of the radio in the kitchen. <- Common activity of citizens, whether on direct surveillance or not is to attempt to drown out their noises beneath the sounds of radio and television.
 This practice could be of note on a subject for subversion.

 The door opens on the camera feed pointing to the living room, in comes another individual, presumably Mr. Hassel.
 "Albert?"
 Leitzka asks from a room that is not in view of the surveillance equipment.
-"Yes Nadine, it's me." the man answers.
+"I'm home, dear!" the man answers in a chipper tone.
 Confirmed the individual to be Albert Hassel.

-You observe Hassel greet Lietzka, take his coat off and leave it by one of two sofas in the living room. <- This is non-standard, however Hassel's dossier does denote that he did buy off a certain cadre of items from a friend who moved away to [REDACTED] on assignment.
+He greets Lietzka with brief kiss on the cheek, takes his coat off and leaves it by one of two sofas in the living room. <- This is non-standard, however Hassel's dossier does denote that he did buy off a certain cadre of items from a friend who moved away to an unspecified location on assignment.
 One of these items might be the sofa.

 You observe Hassel sit on the sofa, relaxing his belt buckle.
+He motions towards the radio.
 "Could you turn that thing off, Nadine?
 I grow tired of the same shrill voice saying the same things over and over."
 Lietzka complies, and turns the radio off.
 Audio analysis is no longer a challenge. <- Manifest dislike of newscaster may be a small but concrete sign of dissatisfaction, not enough to signal acitonable offenses, but tells of his state of mind.

+*Insert some small talk about work Q1*

-"So," Lietzka inquires.
-"Have you gotten anything back from State Security?
-You know, for the exit visas?"
+"Which reminds me," Lietzka inquires.
+"Have you gotten any news from Customs?"

 "Ugh," Hassel grunts.
 "No, let's not talk about that right now Nadine.
 I have had enough with Gerhart's prodding and pulling and all these-- these little grubby things that get in the way of accomplishing anything in a single day of work."
 Lietzka stands by the kitchen door, arms crossed.
 She is not satisfied with Hassel's evasive answer.
-After a brief moment of silence, Lietzka storms off to the kitchen, throws the meal on a plate, then comes back to the living room and slams it in front of Hassel on the living room table.
+After a brief moment of silence, Lietzka storms off to the kitchen, and throws the meal on a plate.
+She comes back to the living room and slams it in front of Hassel.
 The noise is very sharp.
 It stings to hear through the headphones.

-"Could you have a tantrum with your own belongings, Nadine?
+"Hey, hey, hey!
+Could you have a tantrum with your own belongings, Nadine?
 You know, instead of mine?"
 Hassel chides, as he grabs the plate and a fork to eat.

 "I don't believe I asked you about that grubby boss of yours, Albert.
-I don't want to think about that man's smell of week-old tobacco."
+I don't want to think about that ghastly tobacco smell."
 Leitzka snarls back.
-"I am asking about exit visas, for you, and me.
-I have been asking for exit visas for three months now.
+"I am asking about the visas, for you, and me.
+I have been asking, over, and over, and over.
+I've been asking for three months now, you know.
 Laurie from a floor above only had to wait for a month, Albert.
-Quite frankly I don't understand why am I more upset than you, since the Ministry is clearly interrogating your... kindergarden teacher or something."
+Quite frankly I don't understand why am I more upset than you, since the Ministry is clearly interrogating your... kindergarten teacher or something."

 Hassel sighs in exasperation, and speaks in between chews.
 "Look, I don't know what to tell you.
-I have gone to my nearest State Security Office, you know, the one by the movie theater?"
+I have gone to the local office, you know, the one by the movie theater?"
 Lietzka nods in agreement.
 "Been going three times a day since I put in the papers to get exit visas.
 The man at the door already knows me by name, for God's sake.
 And it's always the same answer, no matter what."

 "Your petition is currently being reviewed by Security authorities, an ongoing petition is not a substitute for a visa."
 Nadine recites as if out of a prayer book.